 How To Get Rid Of Fleas On Huskies – 4 Methods To Try

-I’ve ordered these methods in terms of effectiveness – generally speaking, flea treatments like tablets or shampoos tend to work much better than others.
+I’ve ordered these methods in terms of effectiveness – generally speaking, flea treatments like tablets, topical ointments, or shampoos tend to work much better than others.

 1. Bathing Your Husky With Flea Shampoo

-Flea shampoo is effective at killing adult fleas (and ticks), as well as larvae.
-It also repels fleas for a duration afterwards, usually around a week depending on which product you use.
+Flea shampoo is effective at killing adult fleas (and ticks) and larvae.
+It also repels fleas for a duration afterward, usually around a week, depending on which product you use.

-Most of these treatments also contain products that will clean the coat of your husky and make it look shiny and fresh, which is an added benefit.
-Using shampoo is a great starting point in the fight against fleas, and it should be used with a long-term flea treatment as well for best results.
+Most of these treatments also contain products that will clean your husky’s coat and make it look shiny and fresh, which is an added benefit.

 2. Other Flea Treatments

-There are several other flea treatments that work well for long-term protection.
+Several other flea treatments work well for long-term protection.